ron-kit/ron-kit.github.io/content/posts/blog3/index.md

 ### In the spirit of fairness...

-I feel that it is inaccurate, dishonest even, to write these entries ahead of the date marked in the title in order to preserve the appearance of an active blog, yet that is exactly what I am doing now.
+I think that it is bad form to write these entries ahead of the date marked in the title in order to preserve the appearance of an active blog, yet that is exactly what I am doing now.
 What can I say, it was a rough start to the year, and new habits take months to form.
 After this one I won't do it anymore.
 I am getting into the swing of things and thus will be setting aside an hour every weekend to cook these up.

-This sincerity almost feels wasted on an empty audience since it seems unlikely anyone but me would read these.
+[//]: # (This sincerity almost feels wasted on an empty audience since it seems unlikely anyone but me would read these.
 If you are not me, hello and thanks.
 After some thought I decided I can't stand the idea of a "project portfolio" reducing my existence to insipid time sinks that only serve to amplify the prostration before employers, plus my instagram sufficiently encapsulates all the accomplishments I am proud of.
-So future posts will mostly be a personal outlet and practice to develop the clarity of my writing.
+So future posts will mostly be a personal outlet and practice to develop the clarity of my writing. )